Anomalous couplings in Higgs-boson pair production at approximate NNLO QCD: Introduction

-In the $m_t\to\infty$ limit, the NNLO QCD corrections have been computed in Refs.~\cite{deFlorian:2013uza,deFlorian:2013jea,Grigo:2014jma,Grigo:2015dia,deFlorian:2016uhr}.
-The calculation of Ref.~\cite{deFlorian:2016uhr} has been combined with results including the top quark mass dependence as far as available in Ref.~\cite{Grazzini:2018bsd}, defining an NNLO$_{\mathrm{FTapprox}}$ result which contains the full top quark mass dependence at NLO as well as in the double real radiation part.
+In the $m_t\to\infty$ limit, the next-to-next-to-leading order (NNLO) QCD corrections have been computed in Refs.~\cite{deFlorian:2013uza,deFlorian:2013jea,Grigo:2014jma,Grigo:2015dia,deFlorian:2016uhr}.
+The calculation of Ref.~\cite{deFlorian:2016uhr} has been combined with results including the top-quark mass dependence as far as available in Ref.~\cite{Grazzini:2018bsd}, defining an NNLO$_{\mathrm{FTapprox}}$ result which contains the full top-quark mass dependence at NLO as well as in the double real radiation part.
 Soft gluon resummation combined with these results has been presented in Ref.~\cite{deFlorian:2018tah}.
 N$^3$LO corrections are also available~\cite{Chen:2019lzz,Chen:2019fhs}, where in Ref.~\cite{Chen:2019fhs} the N$^3$LO results in the HTL have been ``NLO-improved'' using the results of Refs.~\cite{Heinrich:2017kxx,Heinrich:2019bkc}.
-In Ref.~\cite{deFlorian:2017qfk} approximate NNLO results including the effect of anomalous couplings were presented, see also Ref.~\cite{Grober:2015cwa} for the NLO case.
+In Ref.~\cite{deFlorian:2017qfk}, NNLO results in the Born-improved heavy top limit including the effect of anomalous couplings were presented, see also Ref.~\cite{Grober:2015cwa} for the NLO case.

 The scale uncertainties at NLO are still at the 10\% level, while they are decreased to about 5\% when including the NNLO corrections and to about 3\% at N$^3$LO in the ``NLO-improved'' variant.
 The uncertainties due to the chosen top mass scheme have been assessed in Refs.~\cite{Baglio:2018lrj,Baglio:2020ini,Baglio:2020wgt}.